deSyncLabs/scroll-open/apps/docs/docs/yield-explanation/yield-generation.md

 # Yield Generation

 deSync offers a yield range of 5-100%+.
-We generate this yiel by providing liquidity to AMMs.
-To prevent [Impermanent Loss (IP)](/yield-explanation/impermanent-loss), we create a hedge by opening a perpetual futures short position.
+We generate this yiel by providing liquidity to A`M`Ms. To prevent [Impermanent Loss (IP)](/yield-explanation/impermanent-loss), we create a hedge by opening a perpetual futures short position.
 Historically the funding rate for crypto futures has mostly been positve which means holding a short postion also allows us to consistently earn from funding rates.

 ## Establish a Futures Position at the Start: